levantamdhcn/aws-workshop/content/2-Prerequiste/_index.md

   - [Nginx with Docker](https://www.docker.com/blog/how-to-use-the-official-nginx-docker-image/)

 #### Docker
-Docker is an open platform for developing, shipping, and running applications.
+Docker is an open platform for developing, shipping, and running applications with container.

 Learn basic concepts of Docker:
   - [Docker for beginner](https://docs.docker.com/get-started/)